 The nonoperating revenues/expenses include interest on bonds, investment income, amortization of debt issuance costs and the deferred loss on refunding, and other expense items.
-Heartland recognized increased investment income in 2023 compared to 2022 as a result of the interest rate market and increased investment balances.
-Interest expense decreased during 2023 as a result of decreased total notes payable and long-term debt.
+Heartland recognized increased investment income in both 2024 and 2023 as a result of the interest rate market and increased investment balances.
+Interest expense decreased during 2024 as a result of decreased total notes payable and long-term debt balances for a majority of the 2024 fiscal year.